ska-telescope/ska-rucio-task-manager/README.md

     fromSecretKey: password
 ```

-to be similarly assigned as environment variables in the container.
+to be assigned as environment variables in the container.

 Cronjobs for tasks can be scheduled by adding a new entry to the `cronjobs` section, e.g.